clusterofstars-sg/TinyHackathon/ReadMe.md

 # Install flash attention if you have a Ampere (RTX 30xx series) or newer GPU
 uv sync --dev --extra flash --no-cache
 ```

+*Note: This application is over 90% vibecoded - because sometimes the best code comes from pure vibes and good LLMs.*